 Your ability to detect signs of burnout at work and intervene may be crucial in understanding your own situation or in providing needed assistance to key leaders before their situation deteriorates further.
 You probably already have some experience with this.

 The last several years pushed the challenges of burnout to the forefront.
 In my opinion, having supported leaders dealing with overload and burnout for many years, it's dire.
+You can read the definition of burnout here.

 As an executive, you pay attention to charts, trends and profit and loss statements or you monitor usage and response and lives affected.
 All this data gives you valuable information that you act on with resolve.